 Fiber Artists @ Loose Ends is a group of Washington D.C. area art quilters with a passion for the textile medium.
 The group has a legacy of providing art quilts for healing centers and is proud of the work that now hangs at the Walter Reed Army Medical Center and the University of Michigan Health System, among others.
 More info.

-University of Michigan Center for Organogenesis unites scientists from many fields who work together to study organ formation, function and disease.
-The goal of this research is to gain knowledge to design new and effective strategies to treat disease and repair damaged organs.
-More info.
+University of Michigan Center for Organogenesis unites scientists from many fields who work together to study organ formation, function and disease in order to to design new and effective strategies to treat disease and repair damaged organs.
+In the course of this research, scientists use special stains to add color to otherwise transparent tissues.
+This creates beautiful images combining art and science that have been named BioArtography.
+Center for Organogenesis info.
+BioArtography info.

 Dragon of Wishes, Hopes & Dreams